 The ELC is usually comprised of one preschool, one pre-kindergarten, and two mixed grade classes.
 Each classroom has one lead teacher and one associate teacher; ELC is also supported by an additional associate teacher who dedicates regularly scheduled time and support in each class.

 Our elementary program consists of 2 homeroom classrooms at each grade-level.
 Each homeroom is designed for 20 to 22 students with one lead teacher.
 Kindergarten through 2nd-grade classrooms have one associate teacher each; the 3rd-, 4th-, and 5th-grade classes share one associate teacher per level.

-In these homeroom classes, students delve into core subjects like literacy, mathematics, and global education.
+In these homeroom classes, students delve into core subjects like literacy and mathematics.
 Resource specialists teach library, music, physical education, science, Spanish, technology, and visual art.
 Instruction in emotional intelligence is core to our academic approach and is woven throughout the curriculum.
 Weekly interdisciplinary learning takes place on our CONNECT Fridays.

-In addition to lead, associate, and specialist teachers, students are supported by 3 learning specialists – one focused on the ELC, one on our K–2 learners, and one for our 3–5 students – a Director of Emotional Intelligence, and two grade-level directors who oversee curricular development and faculty growth.
+In addition to lead, associate, and specialist teachers, students are supported by 3 learning specialists – one focused on the ELC, one on our K–2 learners, and one for our 3–5 students – a Student Wellness Manager focused on emotional intelligence instruction, and two grade-level directors who oversee curricular development and faculty growth.

 - Individualized, personally meaningful learning: workshop-, lab-, and project-based approaches are inquiry-based, hands-on, and connected to genuine interests.